 files containing macros), encrypted objects, archives (including recognizing types of files inside archives and compound objects).

 An infrastructure of cloud services that provides access to the Kaspersky online Knowledge Base, which contains information about the reputation of files, web resources, and software.
-The use of data from Kaspersky Security Network ensures that Kaspersky programs respond faster to threats, improves the performance of some protection components, and reduces the likelihood of false alarms.
+The use of data from Kaspersky Security Network ensures that Kaspersky applications respond faster to threats, improves the performance of some protection components, and reduces the likelihood of false alarms.

 Integrates with Kaspersky Private Security Network (KPSN) so that organizations where Internet access is restricted by internal rules and policies can utilize Kaspersky Security Network (KSN) functionality.